SHRED: 3D Shape Region Decomposition with Learned Local Operations: Experiments

 \subsection{Decomposition Quality vs Granularity}

 We compare SHRED against baseline methods on their ability to navigate the trade-off between decomposition quality and decomposition granularity.
 Given shape $S$ with GT decomposition $R^{*}$, the objective is to produce a decomposition $R$ such that (i) $r_i \subseteq r^{*}_{j}~\forall~ i \in N $ and (ii) $|R| \leq |R^{*}|$.
 As these conditions are infeasible to meet in practice, we evaluate the goodness of a region decomposition $R$ by analyzing the degree to which it violates these properties.
-We capture violations of (i) with a region purity metric that calculates the level of under-segmentation present in $R$ independent of $R$'s granularity.
-When $R$ contains no under-segmentation, the purity metric is 1.0, but as property (i) is violated, the purity drops closer to 0 (see supplemental for details).
+We capture violations of (i) with a region purity metric, explained below.
 Adherence to property (ii) can be easily captured by $|R|$, where the goal is to minimize this value.

+\paragraph{Region Purity Metric} Given a shape $S$, region decomposition $R$ and ground-truth decomposition $R^{*}$, the region purity metric aims to capture the quality of $R$ irrespective of $R$'s granularity.
+By quality we refer to the degree of under-segmentation present in $R$ w.r.t $R^{*}$, i.e. the degree to which property (i), $r_i \subseteq r^{*}_{j}~\forall~ i \in N $, is violated .